TonmoyTom/Laravel-7-Multi-Auth-System-One-to-One-Permission/README.md

  *Install Composer first, then run this command in your command-line (you should be inside your project directory).

             composer install

+You can install the package via composer:

+            composer require spatie/laravel-permission

 Rename .env.example to .env and add your database.